Domain-Driven Refactorings

 ---|

-Carve Out Bounded Context (out of Monolith) |
+Extract Bounded Context |

 Implement Bounded Context from Scratch (and Replace it in the Monolith) |

-EXPLORE: Extract Shared Kernel |
+Extract Shared Kernel |

 ---|